Alexander Acosta: Jeffrey Epstein case

 In August 2007, Acosta's office entered into negotiations with Jeffrey Epstein about a plea agreement.
 On September 24, 2007, Epstein signed a non-prosecution agreement, a day before the prosecutor in the case was prepared to indict him.
 Over the subsequent months, Epstein sought to negotiate the terms of the agreement and pressured Acosta to remove Marie Villafaña, the prosecutor on the case.
-In 2008, as U.S. attorney, Acosta approved a federal non-prosecution agreement with Jeffrey Epstein.
-That secret agreement, conducted without consulting the victims, was later ruled illegal by U.S. District Judge Kenneth Marra in Jane Doe #1 and Jane Doe #2 v US for violating the Crime Victims' Rights Act.
-The Eleventh Circuit affirmed Marra's decision, but then sitting en banc revisited that decision and ruled otherwise, in "Doe No. 1 v.
-United States, 749 F. 3d 999 (11th Cir.
-2014)" and in February 2022 the Roberts Supreme Court decided to let that judgment rest.
+In 2008, as U.S. attorney, Acosta approved a federal non-prosecution agreement, a secret agreement that would later be unsuccessfully challenged in court for violating the Crime Victims' Rights Act and was cited as a defense in the case of Ghislaine Maxwell, with Epstein.

-At the 2021 trial of Ghislaine Maxwell, prosecutors with the United States attorney for the Southern District of New York proved, in abeyance of Epstein's sweetheart plea deal with Acosta, that she was guilty on five counts related to sex trafficking.
-On 17 September 2024, three judges at the Second US Circuit Court of Appeals upheld Maxwell's five convictions and sentence.
-In response, her lawyer said in September 2024 that she would appeal to the US Supreme Court.
-Its decision, in docket number 24-1073, which was renewed by her lawyer David Oscar Markus on 28 July 2025, is expected after 29 September 2025.
-The petition tests whether an agreement by one federal prosecutor (to wit, Acosta) binds his colleagues across the country.

 Source of controversy

 In March 2005, the Palm Beach Police Department began a 13-month undercover investigation of Epstein, including a search of his home, based on reports that he was involved with sex trafficking of minors.
 Federal Bureau of Investigation (FBI) investigation resulted in a 53-page indictment in June 2007.

-Acosta, then the U.S. attorney for the Southern District of Florida, agreed to a plea deal, to grant immunity from all federal criminal charges to Epstein, along with four named co-conspirators and any unnamed "potential co-conspirators".
+Acosta, who was the U.S. attorney for the Southern District of Florida, agreed to a plea deal, to grant immunity from all federal criminal charges to Epstein, along with four named co-conspirators and any unnamed "potential co-conspirators".
 That agreement "essentially shut down an ongoing FBI probe into whether there were more victims and other powerful people who took part in Epstein's sex crimes".
 At the time, this halted the investigation and sealed the indictment.